woutersf/requestador/README.md

 ## Run ##
-* `node server.js`
-Or if you want it running continuously (forever), and restart after craches
+If you want it running continuously (forever), and restart after craches
-* `node autostart.js`
+* `node server_index.js`

 This is better than but uses the same logic as
-* `forever -c node server.js`
+* `forever -c node server_index.js`

-connects to amqp , creates webserver, and socket server
+connects to amqp , creates webserver, and socket server.

 ## Listeners ##
 Listeners are configured in listeners.inc